 One of the easiest ways to improve your workflow is by tailoring SSMS to suit your needs.
 SSMS offers a variety of customization options that can help you create a more efficient workspace.

-Keyboard shortcuts are a game-changer when it comes to speeding up your workflow in SSMS.
+Keyboard shortcuts are a game-changer when it comes to speeding up your work in SSMS.
 Instead of relying on the mouse, you can execute commands and navigate the interface with just a few keystrokes.

 F5